sd0e/join-us/index.md

 ---
 # Join Us

-We're looking for app and web software engineers as well as testers, old and new.
+We're looking for app and web software engineers.

 Come and join us in delivering the BBC's news services across the globe to **hundreds of millions of readers in over 40 languages.**